 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 What should I avoid while using abatacept?

 Do not receive a "live" vaccine while using abatacept, and for at least 3 months after your treatment ends.
 The vaccine may not work as well during this time, and may not fully protect you from disease.
-Live vaccines include measles, mumps, rubella (MMR), polio, rotavirus, typhoid, yellow fever, varicella (chickenpox), zoster (shingles), and nasal flu (influenza) vaccine.
+Live vaccines include measles, mumps, rubella (MMR), rotavirus, typhoid, yellow fever, varicella (chickenpox), zoster (shingles), and nasal flu (influenza) vaccine.

 Avoid being near people who are sick or have infections.
 Tell your doctor at once if you develop signs of infection.

 Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Some side effects may occur during the injection.
 Tell your caregiver right away if you feel dizzy, light-headed, itchy, or have a severe headache or trouble breathing within 1 hour after receiving the injection.

 You may get infections more easily, even serious or fatal infections.
 Call your doctor right away if you have signs of infection such as:

 fever, chills, night sweats, flu symptoms, weight loss;

 dry cough, sore throat; or